momopusheen/momopusheen.github.io/_pages/about.md

 - *May.
 2024*. &nbsp;🎉🎉 We release [Mojo](https://arxiv.org/abs/2311.12342), a training-free method for image editing by manipulating skip connection features.
 - *May.
 2024*. &nbsp;🐧🐧 Join <font color="#dd0000">Tencent</font> as a research intern, working on ID-preserving image synthesis.
 - *Dec.
 2023*. &nbsp;🥇🥇 Win the <font color="#dd0000">Suzhou Industrial Park Scholarship</font>.
 - *Nov.
-2023*. &nbsp;🎉🎉 We release [LoCo](https://arxiv.org/abs/2311.12342), a state-of-the-art layout-to-image synthesis method.
-LoCo is a training-free plugin to improve the compositional capabilities of text-to-image diffusion models.
-Demo is available at [here](https://huggingface.co/spaces/Pusheen/LoCo).
+2023*. &nbsp;🎉🎉 We are excited to release [LoCo](https://arxiv.org/abs/2311.12342), a state-of-the-art layout-to-image synthesis method.
+LoCo is a training-free plugin designed to enhance the compositional capabilities of text-to-image diffusion models.
+A demo is available [here](https://huggingface.co/spaces/Pusheen/LoCo).
 - *Jun.
 2023*. &nbsp;🎉🎉 Our [DiffULD](https://arxiv.org/abs/2303.15728) paper is accepted to <font color="#dd0000">MICCAI 2023</font>.